vdayanand/Jill.jl/README.md

    julia -e 'using Pkg; Pkg.add("Jill"); using Jill;Jill.install(dirname(dirname(Base.find_package("Jill))))'
    ```

+#### Update PATH variable in Windows

+1. Open "Environment Variables" from the Start Menu.

+2. In "System Variables," find "Path," and click "Edit."

+3. Add your path, separated by semicolons.

+4. Save and reopen command prompts.

+#### Update PATH variable in macOS and Linux

+1. Open a terminal and edit your shell config file (e.g., `~/.bashrc`).

+2. Add `export PATH=$PATH:<PATH to your depot>` to the file.
+Replace `<PATH to your depot>` with full path to your Julia depot '~/.julia/bin'

+3. Save and run `source ~/.bashrc` or restart the terminal.

 ### Create a new package

    To create a new package, use the following command: